 Analyst house Gartner, Inc. recently released its 2018 Critical Capabilities for Analytics and Business Intelligence Platforms, a companion resource to the popular Magic Quadrant report.
-Used in conjunction with the Magic Quadrant, Critical Capabilities is an additional resource which can assist buyers of data management solutions in finding the products that fit best in their organizations.
+Used in conjunction with the Magic Quadrant, Critical Capabilities is an additional resource which can assist buyers of data and analytics solutions in finding the products that fit best in their organizations.

 Gartner defines Critical capabilities as “attributes that differentiate products/services in a class in terms of their quality and performance.”
 Gartner rates each vendor’s product or service on a five-point (five points being best) scale in terms of how well it delivers each capability.
 Critical Capabilities reports include comparison graphs for each use case, along with in-depth descriptions of each solution based on the various points of comparison.

 The study highlights 22 vendors Gartner considers most significant in this software sector and evaluates them against 15 critical capabilities and five use cases prevalent in the space, including:

 The editors at Solutions Review have read the report, available here, and pulled out three key takeaways.

 Gartner unveils a brand-new acronym

 In the report’s summary, Gartner begins with ‘A&BI platforms’, the first time we’ve seen the analyst house refer to business intelligence solutions in this way.
 We certainly took notice when Gartner flipped the terms ‘business intelligence’ and ‘analytics’ in the most recent Magic Quadrant.
 This change signals an evolution in the space, where antiquated products are being replaced by new, forward-thinking analytics capabilities.
 Gartner explains further: “A&BI platforms are evolving beyond data visualization and dashboards to encompass augmented and advanced analytics.”